Volunteer in South America - Icons of the Amazon: Jaguars, pumas, parrots and peccaries in Peru

-This expedition to volunteer in South America will take you to a remote biodiversity hotspot of the upper Amazon rainforest.
+This expedition to volunteer in South America will take you to a remote and beautiful biodiversity hotspot of the upper Amazon rainforest.
 As part of a small international team, you will experience living and working in the jungle together with local biologists on an important wildlife survey concentrating on cats, primates and other flagship species of the Amazon.
 In doing so, you will also aid community conservation efforts and the development of sustainable management strategies.
 Based at a comfortable jungle lodge in a remote part of the forest, you will be working on foot in the jungle and in canoes on natural waterways, recording species, setting camera traps, as well as from hides observing macaws feeding on riverside clay lick sites, creating databases, and much more.
 All this as an integral part of a conservation project that will preserve an intact landscape of forest for further multidisciplinary research projects.

 Dates & meeting point: 10 - 16 Sep 2017 (7 days).
 Other dates.
 Participants can join for multiple slots (within the periods specified).
 The meeting point is in Puerto Maldonado (a regional centre in Peru) and participants have to organise their own travel there.
 More details on this and how to get to the assembly point are in the .